scarletstudio/scarletstudio.github.io/_blog/s22-runflex-exercise.md

 # Backend Software Engineering for RunFlex

+**Note:** Unfortunately, we will not be running this specific program in summer 2022, but plan to launch it next year.
+If you filled out [the tech lead survey](../s22/techleads), we will be in touch about future opportunities.

 This summer, the interns in the virtual software engineering internship will build features for the backend API of RunFlex: an app for runners to track and share their achievements.

 RunFlex processes GPX data from a run and shows metrics for each run.
 In this exercise, you will get started in the codebase and implement one of those metrics: **elevation gain**.